 This is a dynamic solution operating in real-time that adapts to the changing environment, and can remove intermittent PIM interference.
 Specific frequencies are not hard-coded into the algorithm.

 The c-ONE PIM Manager from ISCO is deployed on the CPRI uplink between the BBU and the radio, and is often co-located with the BBU.

 Advanced, patented algorithms operate on the raw I/Q data to detect, analyze, and remove PIM in real-time, regardless of its source.

-PIM levels before and after ISCO cancellation
+PIM levels before and after ISCO solution applied

 The incidence of PIM is growing as new bands increase the amount of spectrum in use and wireless networks continue to add more small cells and cell sites.
 It typically takes time, experienced technicians, and sophisticated equipment to identify and locate the sources of PIM.